Natural Resources & Environ Sc (NRES)

 Theory and practice of research methods in natural resources, ecology, and environmental sciences.
 Provides an overview of experimental design and sampling techniques, and includes discussions of discipline-specific statistical methods.
 Prerequisite: One upper division course is recommended.

 A supervised individual investigative study in selected areas of natural resources and environmental sciences relevant to the student's career preparation.
 Open only to NRES graduate students.
-A summary report of the investigation is required.
-Approved for letter and S/U grading.
+A capstone paper and successful completion of an oral exam is required to earn credit for this course and also serves as the final requirement to complete the non-thesis master's program.
+1 to 8 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
 May be repeated in separate terms to a maximum of 8 hours.
 Credit is not given for both NRES 503 and NRES 505 or NRES 507.
 Prerequisite: Consent of the Academic and Research Advisors.

 A formalized learning experience in an appropriate supervised internship related to the student's career preparation in natural resources and environmental sciences.
 Open only to NRES graduate students.
-A summary report of the internship is required.
-Approved for letter and S/U grading.
+A capstone paper and successful completion of an oral exam is required to earn credit for this course and also serves as the final requirement to complete the non-thesis master's program.
+1 to 8 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
 May be repeated in separate terms to a maximum of 8 hours.
 Credit is not given for both NRES 505 and either NRES 503 or NRES 507.
 Prerequisite: Consent of Academic Advisor.

 A supervised collaborative learning experience in which students work together to design, conduct, and present professional interdisciplinary research related to the students' career preparation in natural resources and environmental sciences.
 Group project may involve collaboration with outside clients, which include industry, government, and non-governmental organizations.
 Only open to NRES graduate students pursuing a non-thesis M.S.
-A project report summarizing the learning experience is required.
-Approved for letter and S/U grading.
+A capstone paper and successful completion of an oral exam is required of each student to earn credit for this course and also serves as the final requirement to complete the non-thesis master's program.
+1 to 8 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
 May be repeated in separate terms to a maximum of 8 hours.
 Credit is not given for both NRES 507 and either NRES 503 or NRES 505.
 Prerequisite: Consent of the Academic and Research Advisors.